segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 ### Log Event

-In the default configuration, the Log Event mapping is triggered when Segment sends a Track call to Amplitude (Actions).
+The Track Calls, Page Calls, and Screen Calls default subscriptions all send Log Events to Amplitude when the Amplitude (Actions) destination receives the corresponding call.

+This action enables you to define the Event Type the destination sends using a combination of plain text and information received from the received event.

 {% comment %}
-MZ - 7/26: Niels is validating the update needed to this section based on a comment in PR 1677
+MZ - 7/26: NT is validating the update needed to this section based on a comment in PR 1677
 ### Order Completed

 Use the [Order Completed](/docs/connections/spec/ecommerce/v2/#order-completed) event to track revenue with Amplitude.
 This event records a list of products that a user purchased in a single transaction.
 This is the best way for sites that have a shopping cart system to track purchases.

-You can use this event only for data coming from a Cloud-mode [source](/docs/connections/sources/).
+You can use this event for data coming from a Cloud-mode [source](/docs/connections/sources/).
 An `Order Completed` event from mobile using the bundled Amplitude integration will work the same as the standard `track` event documented above.

 The example below shows an "Order Completed" event with its properties.